bcgov/platform-developer-docs/src/docs/use-github-in-bcgov/start-working-in-bcgov-github-organization.md

 Projects like this follow two basic approaches, but can vary.

-* **Throw it over the wall**: You have code that you want to make it available because it might be useful to others.
+* **Throw it over the wall**: You have code that you want to make available because it might be useful to others.
 However, you don't want to make an open-ended commitment to maintain an active open-source project.

-* **Create and run a sustainable project**: You have code that you want to make available and then run as an active project: accepting patches, soliciting code contributions, adding new maintainers, participating in user and developer forums, doing regular releases, and more.
+* **Create and run a sustainable project**: You have code that you want to make available and then run as an active project: accepting patches, soliciting code contributions, adding new maintainers, participating in user and developer forums, doing regular releases and more.

 In both cases, the basic steps to release the code are similar, while the implications for project management and resourcing are not.
 Key requirements in these scenarios include the following: